gabigf/project-planner/README.md

 # Project planner
 A to-do list created using vueJS and json-server.
-The user can create a new task, edit an existing task and delete a task.
+The user can create, edit and delete a task.
 They can also view filtered lists based on task completion.

 ## Tech Stack
 - VueJS